chevere/danky/README.md

 * **Getting started** will take you less than 5 minutes.
 * Preview your changes on-the-fly.
-* Generate websites in seconds.
+* Generate documents in seconds.

 ## License